Skip to main content

-Box offers a variety of authentication methods for application development, each tailored to different use cases and application types.
-Regardless of the authentication method used, underlying principles still apply.
+When you create a Platform App, you select an app type based on how your app runs.
+Regardless of the method used, underlying principles still apply.
 If a user does not have access to content on the front end of the main Box web app, they will not be able to access the content using the API, unless they are impersonating another user.
-Some API endpoints require admin level privileges - like events.
+Some API endpoints require admin level privileges — like events.

 OAuth 2.0

 OAuth 2.0 is a client-side authentication method, widely used for its simplicity in authorizing users to Box API.
-It's an open standard that allows users to grant applications access to their data in other applications.
-Similar to how logging in to a website with Twitter, Facebook, or Google works, Box's client-side authentication involves redirecting a user from an app to the Box web app, where they log in and grant the app access to their data.
-For example, We use this auth type for users logging into our community forum.
+It’s an open standard that allows users to grant applications access to their data in other applications.
+Similar to how logging in to a website with Twitter, Facebook, or Google works, Box’s client-side authentication involves redirecting a user from an app to the Box web app, where they log in and grant the app access to their data.
+For example, we use this auth type for users logging into our community forum.
+Select User when you create your app.

 You can find a great Python OAuth 2.0 tutorial on GitHub.